sumankarki9/linux_project/Operation and Navigating the File system.md

 1.
-   'pwd' is used to print the current working directory.
+   `pwd` is used to print the current working directory.

    ![pwd](/assets/1.pwd.png)